The devil is in the details.

 I always swore I would never wear slippers.
 I used to work at a nursing home, and slippers are for the little old ladies living there.
 My pride will just not allow me to wear such a contrivance.
 First thing in the morning, when the wood furnace has died down and I have to get out of bed, cross the wood floors in the house, go to the basement with the concrete floor, and build the fire; suddenly my pride counts for squat.

-Fortunately, S doesn’t worry about my pride, and bought me slippers for Christmas.
+Fortunately, The Wife doesn’t worry about my pride, and bought me slippers for Christmas.
 They haven’t left my feet since.